Hyperight

 The rise of Large Language Models (LLMs) such as GPT-4 and Gemini Ultra comes with increased costs associated with their training and deployment.

-In this article, we take a deeper look into a presentation at the Data Innovation Summit 2024.
-This talk, led by Aditya Jain, Applied Research Scientist at Meta Platforms, tackles the feasibility of running Large Language Models (LLMs) on a single GPU, offering cost-effective alternatives to reduce costs while maintaining comparable performance.
+In this article, we take a look at a presentation at the Data Innovation Summit 2024.
+This talk by Aditya Jain, Applied Research Scientist at Meta Platforms, tackles the feasibility of running large language models on a single GPU, offering cost-effective alternatives to reduce costs while maintaining comparable performance.

 Source: Slide from Aditya Jain’s presentation at the Data Innovation Summit 2024